jfjutras07/Prescriptive-Analytics/README.md

 ## Technical Stack
 Python | R | SQL | OR-Tools | Pyomo | pandas | numpy | matplotlib | seaborn | plotly

-## Note
+## Notes on Project Maturity
-Some projects in this repository are experimental and contribute to my continuous improvement in prescriptive analytics and decision-support modeling.
+This repository serves both as a portfolio and as a continuous development environment.
+Some projects are intentionally scoped to explore specific optimization methods, decision frameworks, or scenario analysis techniques.
+Insights and improvements from these projects are progressively consolidated into a shared prescriptive framework used across more comprehensive end-to-end decision-making projects.